apigee-apihub-demo/backstage-example/README.md

 # backstage-example

-This repository contains an example [Backstage](https://backstage.io) developer portal application for browsing data exported from API Hub.
+This repository contains an clean install example of a [Backstage](https://backstage.io) developer portal application, configured to load and display data exported from API Hub into a Github repo.

 ## API Hub Data

-API Hub data for Backstage is maintained in [backstage-export](https://github.com/apigee-apihub-demo/backstage-export) repo.
+The API Hub demo data for this Backstage is maintained in [backstage-export](https://github.com/apigee-apihub-demo/backstage-export) repo.
 This data is automatically read by the Backstage demo in this repo.

+## Live Demo

+You can see a [live instance](https://backstage-example-y2k5eue77q-uc.a.run.app) of this Backstage application on Google Cloud Run.

-## Running Backstage
+## Running Backstage yourself

 ### Docker